ravindu439/ravindu439/SETUP.md

 ## 🚀 Getting Real-Time Metrics (Optional Enhancement)

-Your profile is already working with public data, but for enhanced metrics and activity tracking, you can set up a GitHub Personal Access Token.
+Your profile is already working with GitHub's automatic token (limited permissions), but for enhanced metrics and activity tracking, you can set up a Personal Access Token for better API access.

 ### Steps to Enable Full Automation: